GreenDelta/openLCA2-manual/src/databases/importing_and_combining_databases.md

 <details>
 <summary><b>Importing GeoJSON files </b></summary>

-In openLCA 2, we introduced a new feature that allows to import GeoJSON files, so you can incorporate geographic information for existing locations in the database.
+In openLCA 2, we introduced a new feature that allows you to import GeoJSON files, so you can incorporate geographic information for existing locations in the database.
 The feature compares attributes like name, UUID, or code of the locations in the database with the features specified in the corresponding GeoJSON file.
 This helps to find and assign the appropriate location.
 For example, you can use this method to import the GeoJSON file of ecoinvent locations available at [Geography ecoinvent](<https://geography.ecoinvent.org/>) using this method.

 Within the database, GeoJSON data is stored in a compressed binary format.
 This approach reduces storage requirements and ensures fast loading of the data.